McCleary--Rubin reconstruction for simple forest-skein groups: A class of examples

 \subsubsection{The action of pointed carets}

-The remainder of this section is dedicated to understanding the action of the other pointed carets.
-For any finite monochromatic binary tree $t$ there is an order-preserving map
+The remainder of this section is dedicated to understanding the action of the pointed carets of colours different from $a$.
+Recall that for any finite uncoloured binary tree $t$ there is an order-preserving map

-with $\ell_t(i)$ the $i$th leaf of $t$.
-This extends naturally to $\ell_t:\{1,2,\dots,n\}^\N\to\{\0,\1\}^\N$ by post composition.
-It is clear that this is injective and continuous.
-Moreover, since the leaves of $t$ partition $\{\0,\1\}^\N$ it follows that $\ell_t$ is also surjective.
+which gives the address of the $i$th leaf of $t$.
+This extends naturally to a map $\ell_t:\{1,2,\dots,n\}^\N\to\{\0,\1\}^\N$ by This map is manifestly injective and continuous.
+Moreover, since the addresses of the leaves of $t$ partition $\{\0,\1\}^\N$ it follows that $\ell_t$ is also surjective.
 It follows that $\ell_t$ is a homeomorphism.
 Heuristically, the map $\ell_t$ consists of identifying the rooted infinite binary tree with the rooted infinite $n$-ary tree in which each $n$-ary caret is replaced by a copy of the tree $t$.
-Now, let us fix two finite monochromatic binary trees $x$ and $y$ both having $n>1$ leaves.
+Now, let us fix two finite uncoloured binary trees $x$ and $y$ both having $n>1$ leaves.